 Boston’s Emissions Performance Standard to Tackle Net Zero Carbon in Existing Buildings

-On February 23, 2021, the City of Boston hosts an open house to review its forthcoming emissions performance standard that will set limits on emissions from energy use in existing large- and medium-sized buildings.
+On February 23, 2021, the City of Boston hosted an open house to review its forthcoming emissions performance standard that will set limits on emissions from energy use in existing large- and medium-sized buildings.
 This policy is a key strategy for meeting the city’s 2050 goal of carbon neutrality.
 Existing buildings are responsible for three-quarters of citywide emissions in Boston.
 Three other U.S. cities have adopted building performance standards—Washington DC, New York City, and St. Louis—but Boston’s policy may be the first to set long-term emissions targets and achieve 100 percent decarbonization.
 Further, the policy will incorporate a range of innovative and flexible strategies to help building owners drive down emissions, create benefits for occupants, and ensure smart oversight.
 The draft policy would create multiple compliance pathways, require periodic reporting on environmental justice and equity metrics, create a mayor-appointed emissions review board, establish an equitable investment fund, and more.

 “Synapse Energy Economics provided invaluable service in our work to implement the City of Boston’s Climate Action Plan.
 The Synapse team convened industry experts in our Technical Advisory Group who were critical in advising the City on the development of a building emissions performance standard.
 Synapse performed high quality and detailed analysis on the projected costs and emission targets to strategically guide the decarbonization of Boston’s largest building.
 We feel confident that the analysis Synapse provided will assist the City’s ongoing initiative to implement a building emissions performance standard that is crucial to creating a healthy, sustainable, and equitable Boston.” - Benjamin Silverman, Climate and Buildings Program Manager, City of Boston’s Environment Department